KhrystynaDubovyk/sdl_evolution/proposals/NNNN-HMI_API_resultCodes_processing.md

 ## Introduction

-This proposal is to reach overall awareness and understandig of the process of HMI result codes creation, storing and updates.
+This proposal is to reach overall awareness and understanding of the process of HMI result codes creation, storing and updates.

 ## Motivation